 I took quite a fall the other day.
 But in my weird and wonderful life, sometimes the things that happen aren’t just things that happen.
 Instead, God often uses my specific circumstances as metaphors to give insight into things happening on a broader scale.

 Before I headed that way, my friend exhorted me to be careful on the stairs.
-The sanctuary was dark, and the platform was quite elevated.
+The platform is quite elevated and the sanctuary was dark at the time.
 She wanted to make sure I was mindful.
 I assured her I would be.

 And that WAS my intention.
 But I didn’t know what I didn’t know.